DaanSelen/stardew-multiplayer/README.md

 For indication on how to package the game yourself look at this document: [Packaging Guide](./guides/packaging.md).

+# Where are the mods?

+If you can't find the mods in here, or not all the mods for a smooth server.
+Look at the following lines.

+Due to the permissions and rights, I am not allowed to give to you the mods directly from here, on Github.

+Therefor you have to download the mods according to: [Downloading Mods](./guides/mods.md)

 # Building the image:

 Once you clone this repository you can build the image using the following command:<br>